 \subsection{MobileNet}

 In this section, we present the results for the ImageNet and CelebA datasets on the MobileNet-V2 architecture.
-For MobileNet we exclude depthwise covolutions and only prune pointwise convolutions and linear layers.
-Further, because the behaviour of LRP is only defined for networks with ReLU activations, we exclude LRP from the analysis.
-Additionally, we combine InputXGradient and DeepLift into one row, as they behave identically on these architectures (\cite{Nielsen_2022}, \cite{ancona2019gradient}).
+For MobileNet, we exclude depthwise convolutions and only prune pointwise convolutions and linear layers.
+Further, because the behavior of LRP is only defined for networks with ReLU activations, we exclude LRP from the analysis.
+Additionally, we combine InputXGradient and DeepLift into one row, as they behave identically on these architectures \cite{Nielsen_2022}, \cite{ancona2019gradient}.

 The results for MobileNet experiments on the ImageNet and CelebA datasets are presented in Table~\ref{table:MobileNet_Results}.
 We observe that preprocessing with \algname{} improves MobileNet AUC for every saliency estimation method and dataset, on average by 2.90\% for ImageNet and 2.99\% for CelebA.
-Pointing game results are neutral on ImageNet with small changes in average score, but positive on CelebA, with an average improvement of 5.41\%.

 We note that in our experiments, only the OBC (accurate pruning) algorithm works well on MobileNet, and using the FastSPADE pruner did not improve over the dense baseline.
 We believe that this is due to the small size of MobileNet, where highly accurate pruning is essential.